 Experience life of a bygone era.

 Mayes Cottage is a well-preserved timber home built by the Mayes family in 1887.
 It was the family’s home for 100 years.
-The house, outbuildings and garden have had very few changes.
+The house, outbuildings and grounds have had very few changes since that time.

-Enjoy a picnic or share a yarn on the veranda with our friendly staff.
+Enjoy a picnic, take a tour and share stories on the veranda with our friendly staff.
+Free entry.

 Get in touch